Maximilien-Bielsa/maximilien-bielsa.github.io/_pages/seminars.md

 ## Past Presentations

+* **Boston University WERise 2025**
+  * Presenting: “Another Baby Boom?
+How Same-Sex Marriage and the Affordable Care Act Increased Births in the US”
+  * When: 10/03/2025
+  * Where: Boston University

 * **University of Delaware Departmental Job Talk**
   * Presenting: “Another Baby Boom?
 How Same-Sex Marriage and the Affordable Care Act Increased Births in the US”